 Before exiting, Biden heads to Africa to highlight his own counter to China.
 Will Trump take it up?

-CAPE TOWN, South Africa (AP) — President Joe Biden is finally making his long-promised visit to Africa this week, attempting to showcase a U.S.-backed railway project in three countries that he has pushed as a new approach in countering some of China’s global influence.
+CAPE TOWN, South Africa (AP) — President Joe Biden is finally making his long-promised visit to Africa to showcase a U.S.-backed railway project in three countries that he has pushed as a new approach in countering some of China’s global influence.

 That’s a key field for U.S.-China competition and China has a stranglehold on Africa’s critical minerals.